 - MLA allows you to use other people’s ideas to support your own.

 - You have to make sure you document the source you are paraphrasing or quoting, so that readers can distinguish between your ideas and someone else’s ideas.

 - In other words, MLA protects you against plagiarism!

 - As far as an formatting your paper goes, starting with works cited page is best.

 - Now that you have your works cited page created, inserting in-text citations will be quick and easy.

 - Getting stuck on some of the big words or abbreviations?
 Viewing this guide might help.

 - Check out Purdue Owl’s webpages about citation, works cited, and other formatting issues.

-- Create an appointment using our online scheduler to get your questions answered by a tutor.
+- Create an appointment using our online scheduler to get your questions answered by a consultant.